freelan-developers/freelan/README.md

 FreeLAN is not a service, it's a software.
 You can configure it to reach that goal easily, but you'll need an exit-point (a server, a friendly-computer at the right location) on which you can run FreeLAN too. **It will always take a minimum of 2 nodes to create a VPN network**.

+### Donations

+You like FreeLAN and you would like to show your support and help development of next releases ?
+Check out the [donate page](http://freelan.org/donate.html#) !

 ### Contributions

 Check the [contributions guidelines](CONTRIBUTING.md).